The Arkansas Office of Child Support Enforcement (OCSE) may be able to help you with the following:

 Attorneys at the OCSE act on the behalf of the state of Arkansas.
 They do not represent either of the parents or provide people with legal advice.
 Applications are available at your local OCSE office, or you may call (501) 682-8398 to request that an application be sent to you.
 More information can be found at dfa.arkansas.gov/offices/childSupport/Pages/default.aspx.

-The amount of child support will usually be based on the Arkansas Family Support Guidelines and the noncustodial parent's ability to pay these amounts.
+The amount of child support will usually be based on the Arkansas Family Support Guidelines.

 Complete charts can be found on the Arkansas Judiciary website.